-A Retiree is eligible to participate in this Plan only if, at the time of his retirement from an Employer, (1) he is covered under the Plan as an Employee, (2) he has attained at least 15 years of service, and (3) he is at least 55 years of age or older, but has not yet attained age 65.
+A Retiree will be eligible to participate in the Plan commencing on the first of the month following the date of his retirement if, at the time of his retirement from an Employer, (1) he is covered under the Active Plan as an Employee, (2) he has attained at least 15 years of service, and (3) he is at least 55 years of age or older, but has not yet attained age 65.
+For purposes of this paragraph, a "year of service" means twelve consecutive months of employment.
+In general, if a company acquired by an Employer offered retiree health benefits, then a Retiree's years of service with the acquired company (as determined by the Plan Sponsor) are treated as years of service with an Employer for purposes of determining eligibility for coverage under the Plan.
+For purposes of clarity, the only groups with ongoing eligibility are non-bargaining Employees, Minnesota bargaining Employees, and Pennsylvania ILEC bargaining Employees.